dcoles/ivle/doc/man/tour.rst

 This will download the student's work into the current directory, to inspect.

 .. note::
-   This page shows late submissions in italics, with a "*", and the number of days late, rounded upwards.
+   This page shows late submissions in red, with a "*", and the number of days late, rounded upwards.
 Therefore, a submission which is 1 second late is shown with a "(1)", while a submission that is 24 hours and 1 second late is shown with a "(2)".